This page is in progress -

 A glossary can help centralize abbreviation expansions, definitions, and pronunciation all in one place.
 As an extra accessibility boost, you can link the term directly to where it’s defined in the glossary.

 Some accessibility docs recommend using the ruby text element to programmatically set the pronunciation.
+This is often used to help people pronounce Kanji in Japanese.
 However, according to some user feedback, this is actually not recommended because screen reader users are used to the quirks of their technology.
 Overriding the pronunciation might run the risk of confusing people.

 How to Test This